cloudflare/cloudflare-docs/products/stream/src/content/security/security-considerations.md

----
-title: Security Considerations
+# Security Considerations
-weight: 10
----

-### Limiting Where Videos Can Be Embedded
+## Limiting Where Videos Can Be Embedded

 By default, Stream embed codes can be used on any domain.
 If needed, you can limit the domains a video can be embedded on from the Stream dashboard.